If your Center-funded project includes events, conferences or invited guests, our team is happy to assist you.

 A full audience is the perfect ‘Thank you!’ for your guest.
 Your group is best situated to know who the likely audience will be—and your target audience will respond best to invitations from someone they know.
 To help support your advertising efforts, we will post events on our website, promote them on social media, circulate events to the college and campus, and send out weekly digital newsletters to our email list.
 In addition to this, we encourage you to invite your graduate seminars and undergraduate classes.
 (Let us know ahead of time if you will require your students to attend so that we can set up extra seating as space allows.)

-After you have invited your guests and introduced them to Jessica, she will will share the travel page and help the guest get started.
+After you have invited your guests and introduced them to Jessica, she will will share the visitors page and help the guest get started.
 Let her know if you would like be kept up to date on the planning progress.

 Honoraria can be paid to invited guests and visiting UC faculty.
 Honoraria are not required.
 Some groups choose not to pay honoraria, while others always offer payment.
 Where payments are preferred, the Center suggests modest amounts in the range of $200-$500, depending on seniority and expertise.
 The campus policy limit is $1500; exceptional approval is required for amounts up to $3000.
 Jessica will collect tax forms or campus payroll information from guests who will receive payment.